AlaskaAirlines/auro-formkit/components/dropdown/demo/api.md

 ### Fullscreen Effect on Mobile View

-On mobile view, adding the `mobileFullscreenBreakpoint="{breakpoint-token}"` will prevent the dropdown from switching to fullscreen mode.
+On mobile view, adding the `mobileFullscreenBreakpoint="{breakpoint-token}"` will switch the dropdown to fullscreen mode.

-This is useful in scenarios where:
-- Fullscreen mode does not provide significant benefits to the user.
-- The dropdown needs to maintain a custom size and stay within its defined dimensions.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/customDimensions300.html) -->